robwalton/alfred-ulysses-workflow/README.md

 ## Alfred file action

-Use the **Open in Ulysses** file action to open text-like files in Ulysses
+- Use the **Open in Ulysses** file action to open text-like files in Ulysses
+- Use the **Import into Ulysses** file action to create a new sheet from text-like content

 ## Thanks
 - [deanishe](https://www.alfredforum.com/profile/5235-deanishe/) for the awesome [Python workflow library](http://www.deanishe.net/alfred-workflow/index.html)